 On Thanksgiving morning, review your plan.
 Sit in a calm place with your eyes closed and visualize yourself at dinner carrying it out.
 Take five minutes or more and imagine yourself calmly enjoying your dinner, stopping before you are full, and feeling great about it.

 You can use this strategy at any time.
 Use it before parties, dinners out, or even every day.
 For example, you can decide ahead of time not to eat certain foods that make you feel less than your best.
 You can decide that if someone at work brings in a box of supermarket muffins, you aren’t going to eat them because you know they are loaded with refined flour, sugar and fat, and you’d rather treat yourself to something you enjoy more.

 Planning ahead requires conscious effort, thought and intention.
 If you keep practicing this over time, you will ultimately change your brain and develop new, better eating habits.
 It really does become less and less effort over time.

 If you want to stay on track through the holidays, join my free Facebook group, Ditch the Diet Tribe.
-Or sign up here to get on the list to be the first notified about my next group coaching program, starting in the New Year.

 I work with smart women who want to lose weight and keep it off.
 I help them discover what is really causing their weight problem, fix it at the source, and teach them how to enjoy the foods they love while permanently losing their desire to overeat along with their excess weight.
 I'd love to teach my method to you!
 I’m also a gourmet cook and baker who struggled with my weight for 40 years before discovering the secret to not overeating.